Fe4Rless233/abha_website/README.md

 Transform the traditional community website experience into an immersive, culturally-rich digital platform that celebrates Bengali heritage while delivering industry-leading performance, accessibility, and user engagement.

-## 🚀 Quick Deploy to Custom Domain
+## 🚀 Quick Deploy to GitHub Pages

-Ready to deploy to your custom domain?
+Ready to deploy?
 See [DEPLOY.md](./DEPLOY.md) for detailed instructions.

 **Quick commands:**
 ```bash